elixir-europe/elixir-smp-lesson/episodes/introduction.md

 > **Solution**: Write your answers on a shared document.
 The instructor discuss most interesting answers.
 >

-**Narrative**: Alignment of ELIXIR SMP seven areas relevant for software quality to Software Development Stages
+> **Exercise**: Alignment of ELIXIR SMP seven areas relevant for software quality to Software Development Stages.

-> **Exercise**: The main areas of the ELIXIR SMP are: Accessibility, Documentation, Testing, Interoperability, Versioning, Reproducibility, and Recognition.
-Using the table provided in the shared document (see below)
+> The main areas of the ELIXIR SMP are: Accessibility, Documentation, Testing, Interoperability, Versioning, Reproducibility, and Recognition.
+Using the table provided in the shared document (see below), try to align the areas to the five development stage.
+This exercise will be done in groups.

 | Stage                |     area(s)  |  why |
 |----------------------|:------------:|-----:|